Snoyark/Testing/WIP.md

 ### `rdfs:label “__name__ code”`

-Whatever the name of this specific attribute is, plural.
+Whatever the singular name of this specific attribute is.

 ##### Case: `rdfs:label “US County Short Name”;`

 ### `label:plural “__name__ codes”;`

-Whatever the name of this specific attribute is, plural.
+Whatever the plural name of this specific attribute is.

 ##### Case: `label:plural “US County Short Names”;`